ashrsmith24/NaiveTicket/README.md

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?
+- my return balance was zero.

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?
+		- no i didnt notice anything different really honestly.
 	* What happens if you insert too much money into the machine – do you receive any refund?
+		- i didnt recieve any refund back.
 	* What happens if you do not insert enough and then try to print a ticket?
+		- if you dont insert enough money then it will still show the amount that you orignally gave.

 ### Exercise 2.4
 * Try to obtain a good understanding of a ticket machine’s behavior by interacting with it on the object bench before we start looking at how the `TicketMachine` class is implemented in the next section.